Vulgar Marxism: Etymology and definition

 Karl Kautsky, the leading theorist of orthodox Marxism within the Second International.
 His view of Marxism as a social science independent of philosophy is considered a primary example of what critics later termed "vulgar Marxism".

-Hudelson identifies this shared view of Marxism as "social science, and not philosophy" as the common ground uniting the otherwise competing factions of the Second International, including the "orthodox" Marxism of Karl Kautsky, the revisionism of Eduard Bernstein, the Austro-Marxism of figures like Max Adler, and the empirio-critical Marxism of Alexander Bogdanov.
+Richard Hudelson identifies this shared view of Marxism as "social science, and not philosophy" as the common ground uniting the otherwise competing factions of the Second International, including the "orthodox" Marxism of Karl Kautsky, the revisionism of Eduard Bernstein, the Austro-Marxism of figures like Max Adler, and the empirio-critical Marxism of Alexander Bogdanov.

-Theoretical origins

 While the term targets the Second International, David McLellan suggests that the roots of this "vulgarization" can be traced to the later works of Friedrich Engels.
 Following Marx's death, Engels became the primary interpreter of Marxist theory.
 Influenced by the prestige of the natural sciences and Darwinism in the late 19th century, Engels sought to systematize Marxism into a "world view" rooted in a materialist conception of nature.
 In works such as Anti-Dühring, Engels applied dialectical laws to the physical universe (the "dialectics of nature"), a move which critics argue shifted Marxism from a theory of social praxis to a deterministic science of universal motion.
 This "scientific" systematization provided the intellectual foundation for the Second International's fatalistic belief in the inevitability of socialism.

+Kevin B. Anderson traces this same tendency to Lenin's early works, which reflected a "positivist and scientistic" position with "basic elements common to orthodox Marxism at that time [which] Stalinism would vulgarise".